evermeer/EVReflection/README.md

 }
 ```

-### What to do when you use object enheritance
+### What to do when you use object inheritance
-You can deserialize json to an object that uses enheritance.
+You can deserialize json to an object that uses inheritance.
 When the properties are specified as the base class, then the correct specific object type will be returned by the function `getSpecificType`.
-See the sample code below or the unit test in EVReflectionEnheritanceTests.swift
+See the sample code below or the unit test in EVReflectionInheritanceTests.swift

 ```
 class Quz: EVObject {